siddharthmagadum16/CRAQ/ReadME.md

 #completed
 coordinator - nodes add/delete ops,write data
-nodes - communication b/w neighbour nodes, write data and commits
+nodes - communication b/w neighbour nodes, write data and commits reading data api in node dirty reads handled

 ###TO_DO

-reading data api in node
+adding new tail at node should get data from prev tail node

-adding new tail at node should get data from prev tail node commit message to the client if requested after committing the values and testing
+and testing